Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 During encoding/decoding of the first few symbols, we don’t have any contexts yet with a length of `OrderCount` to determine how many previous symbol we can use for context searching.
-To keep track of  their current count, we store it in `CurrMaxOrder`, which is initially set to 0.
+To keep track of current max depth, we use `CurrMaxOrder`, which is initially set to 0.
 The previous symbols are stored in the `ContextSeq` array, where oldest symbol encountered is stored under index 0 and the symbol for CM(N) is stored under the index `CurrMaxOrder – 1`.
 Our CM(-1) is represented by `StaticContext`, where the frequency of each symbol will always be 1.
 We also initialize the Order0 context at the beginning so that we don’t have to check it every time we access it, as every search of CM(k) context starts from CM(0).
 Initialization symbol 0 in CM(0) also allows us to eliminate some edge checks during execution.

 Initializing the context as follows: